Kilroymyboy/CPSC-585/README.txt

 Name: Path tracer

-Flags:
-Game.h
-VS_AI: 0 for no ai 1 for an ai opponent the player controls with the arrow keys or player 2 xbox controller Graphics.cpp
-SPLITSCREEN: 1 enables splitscreen 0 disables splitscreen
-SPLIT_SCREEN_ORIENTATION: 0 horizontal orientation, 1 vertical orientation
+Game is able to be run in release mode

 Controls:
+In menu screen arrow keys are to go to each option and enter to select Escape goes back to the menu screen once you are done with a round and want to play again.
+Note that pressing escape goes back to menu screen and resets the state of the game.

-Works with both keyboard and the xbox controller, however prefer using the controller as the car handles better and the powerups may have some issues with keyboard controls.
+Works with both keyboard and the xbox controller, however prefer using the controller as

 Xbox controller:
 Right stick- controls car direction
 Right trigger- is gas
 Left trigger- is brake
-B button- hand brake (not very good at the moment just a weaker brake) A button- use powerup
+B button- hand brake
+A button- use powerup
 Y button- throw powerup away
-Back button- reset the game

 Keyboard:
 wasd and arrow keys for controls on the car
-Left and right control for hand brake f and left shift are for powerup use (may not work as intended)
+Left and right control for hand brake f and right shift key are for powerup use

 Currently included Features:
-Game rules (path generating and health for following car which is lost when not on the path) Powerups (simple powerups none of the complicated ones yet) Car driving physics (better with the controller though more range of motion with the
+Game rules (path generating and health for following car which is lost when not on the path) Powerups (simple powerups none of the complicated ones yet) Car driving physics
-			keyboard which leads to some problems with control though) Sound (at the moment temp sound track and car driving sound) Split screen 2 player
+Menu screens

+Sound
+Currently directional sound on one car and a sound track accompanying it.

+Split screen 2 player

 Ai for both front and back state of the car

-Still required:
-Complex powerups or better powerup system
-Game states from a start menu to a lose screen
-Other sound effects

-Wish list: